-103. Two 1310 series propeller shafts (refer to Figure 52) are used on the vehicle to transmit drive from the transfer case output shafts to both the front and rear axles.
-Both propeller shafts are constructed with a sliding (slip) joint and two single, needle roller type universal joints.
-The sliding joint allows the length of the propeller shaft to vary in accordance with the position of the axle as it moves up or down.
+109. Two propeller shafts (refer to Figure 51) are used on the vehicle to transmit drive from the transfer case output shafts to both the front and intermediate axles.
+Both propeller shafts are constructed with a sliding (slip) joint and two single needle roller-type universal joints.
+A two-piece shaft is used to transmit drive to the rear (limiting) axle.
+The front section of the shaft incorporates a single joint and a rubber-mounted centre bearing, which is secured to the chassis cross member.
+The rear section of the shaft incorporates a double joint, a slip joint and a single joint.
+The sliding joints allow the length of the propeller shafts to vary in accordance with the position of the axles, as the axles move up or down.
 A grease nipple is fitted to the sliding joint for ease of maintenance.
 The universal joints allow drive to be transmitted to the axle through varying angles, which are caused by the vertical movement of the axle and suspension.
 The universal joints are maintenance free and are serviced by replacement.

-Figure 52 Front and Rear Propeller Shafts
+Figure 51 Front, Intermediate and Rear Propeller Shafts

-Rear Axle
+Rear Axles

-104. The rear axle assembly (refer to Figure 53) transmits drive from the propeller shaft to the rear axles, hubs and wheels and a differential is utilised to achieve this.
-The differential is comprised of a crown wheel and pinion, two side gears, which are spline connected to the axle shafts, four planetary bevel gears, and a cross-shaft, which not only locates the planetary bevel gears, but also forms the axis about which each planetary gear rotates.
+110. The rear axle assemblies (refer to Figure 52) transmit drive from the propeller shaft to the rear axles, hubs and wheels.
+Each utilises a differential to achieve this.
+The differential is comprised of a crown wheel and pinion; two side gears which are spline connected to the axle shafts; four planetary bevel gears; and a cross-shaft, which not only locates the planetary bevel gears but also forms the axis about which each planetary gear rotates.
 With the Salisbury differential, the differential carrier is incorporated in the axle housing and cannot be removed.
 To gain access to the differential, a cover plate must be removed from the rear of the axle housing.
 The crown wheel and differential case assembly is supported by two tapered roller bearings, as is the pinion.
 The axles are splined at both ends, with one end installed in the differential side gears and the other end installed in the drive flange, which is bolted to the hubs.
 The hubs are supported on two tapered roller bearings on the axle housing spindles.
 A lock nut and an adjusting nut secure the hub to the spindle.

-Figure 53 Rear Axle Assembly
+Figure 52 Intermediate and Rear Axle Assemblies